tatoalo/pressReadMePlease/README.md

 ## Clone the repo

-You can clone the repo and launch it as is (requires *Chrome/Chromium, chromedriver + selenium + requests*).
+You can clone the repo and launch it as is (requires *Chromium, Playwright and Requests*).